TECHNOLOGY DOMAIN

 VCE Subjects: VET Creative Industries, VCE Applied Computing, VCE Media.

-Careers/Jobs: animator, game level designer, programmer/software developer, game artist.
+Careers/Jobs: Animator, game level designer, programmer/software developer, 2D and 3D game artist, 2D animator.

 Subject Code: P3TDC